Two Steps from the Middle Ages

 Two Steps from the Middle Ages (1988) is the fifth studio album by power pop band Game Theory.

+After having been out of print for nearly 30 years, the album was reissued by Omnivore Recordings in June 2017 on translucent orange vinyl, and as a CD with 11 bonus tracks.
+The release included a booklet featuring new essays by Mitch Easter, Ken Stringfellow, and critic Franklin Bruno.

 History

-Miller intended the album to be "a more straightforward, singles-based record" than its predecessor, Lolita Nation:
+Miller intended the album to be "a more straightforward, singles-based record" than its predecessor, Lolita Nation, according to PopMatters.

-In a review of the 2017 reissue, PopMatters wrote that the album "point[ed] forward towards what would, by 1993, become fashionable under the 'alternative' label.
-One can hear echoes of Game Theory's trailblazing in many of the bands that enjoyed success in the early '90s, including Belly and, especially, Smashing Pumpkins."